Adityagurung/the-football-pundits/README.md

 6. Chart 6: League Slicer(Bundesliga, Eredivisie, Laliga, Ligue-1, Premier-League, Serie-a)
 A league filter that lets users dynamically update all visualizations based on the selected league, for focused analysis.

-Here’s a polished and professional version of the final sections of your README with improved formatting, clarity, and consistency:

----

 ## 🔄 [Follow-up Work](#follow-up-work)

 Planned improvements and future enhancements for the project: